Passengers rights when travelling by sea and inland waterway

 What should passengers do if they feel their rights under Regulation 1177/2010 have been infringed?

-- In the first instance passengers should direct their complaint to the relevant carrier or terminal operator.
+Passengers should direct their complaint to the relevant carrier or terminal operator or the National Transport Authority.

-- The carrier/terminal operator must respond to the passenger within 1 month to inform them whether the complaint has been upheld, rejected or remains under investigation.
+- You must receive a response within 1 month to inform you whether the complaint has been upheld, rejected or remains under investigation.
 A final reply must issue within 2 months of the date of receipt of the passenger’s complaint.

 National Transport Authority